 One of the more remarkable feats of sustainability, electronics company Panasonic moved their North American headquarters from suburban Seacaucus, New Jersey to a Leadership in Energy and Environmental Design (LEED) certified building in downtown Newark, right by Penn Station.
 This eliminated the need for employees to drive to work, therefore reducing carbon emissions.

-In what some might call an interesting market strategy, US clothing company Patagonia have released ads encouraging people not to buy things they don’t need, even their own products.
+In what some might call an interesting market strategy, US clothing company Patagonia has released ads encouraging people not to buy things they don’t need, even their own products.
 They’ve also got a repair program for their products, which limits the need to replace them.

 For more examples, check out our list of 25 sustainable UK companies that are out to save the planet.

 There are also numerous examples of companies with poor sustainability credentials.
-For example, when speaking about sustainability in the retail industry, Tobias Buxhoidt, Founder and CEO of parcelLab, had this to say:
+For example, when speaking about sustainability in the retail industry, Tobias Buxhoidt, founder and CEO of parcelLab, had this to say:

 “While many brands may preach about their sustainability credentials or environmentally conscious approach to retail, they aren’t showing flexibility or willingness to allow their customers to make more eco-friendly choices where deliveries are concerned.”